African & African American Studies Curriculum

-African & African American studies majors should consider the possibility of studying abroad during their junior year, possibility through the University study abroad office.
+African & African American studies majors should consider the possibility of studying abroad during their junior year, possible through the University study abroad office.
 Such a program will give them an extremely valuable perspective on Africa and its diaspora, and at the same time will enrich their understanding of the history and culture of their host society.

 The African Studies Minor

 The interdisciplinary minor provides unique opportunities for Fordham students to develop a level of expertise in African socio-political history, sociology, economics, among others; learn African languages; meet with Africa’s permanent representatives at the UN; and interact with and network among the diverse African population present in the city.
 This minor also provides a background for careers in government, business, law, foreign service, academia, humanitarian agencies, and non-governmental organizations.